Know the Laws: Virginia

 To find organizations that provide legal help in Virginia, please see our VA Finding a Lawyer page.

-If you want to take your children out of state for a long period of time (i.e., move out of state), look to your custody order to see if it prohibits taking the children out of state.
-Custody orders in VA are supposed to include a condition that if either parent wants to move, s/he give the other parent and the court 30 days advance written notice of the intended move.
-The notice has to include the intended change of address, unless the judge says you do not have to provide your address.* However, the other parent may object to your intended move, especially if it would interfere with his time with the children.
+Custody orders in Virginia are supposed to include a condition that if either parent wants to "relocate," s/he has to give the other parent and the court 30 days advance written notice of the intended move.
+The notice has to include the intended change of address, unless the judge says you do not have to provide your address.* Note: The law does not indicate how far the move must be in order to be considered a "relocation."
+If you are not sure if this applies to your situation, please get advice from an attorney.
+You may also want to ask an attorney for advice on the best way to keep a record of the notice you send to the other parent (for example, perhaps sending it return-receipt requested, etc.) Upon receiving the notice, the other parent may object to your intended move, especially if it would interfere with his/her time with the children.
 In that case, you may have to ask the court to change the order to allow you to move and to modify the visitation schedule so that the move will not violate the other parent's visitation order.
-For example, if the father has weekend visitation, you could ask that the visits be changed to the summertime if you are moving far enough away that weekend visits are not possible.

 Generally, either parent (regardless of whether or not s/he has custody) can have access to the minor child’s academic or health records, unless a court decides there is good cause to deny a parent access to those records.* A history of family abuse may qualify as good cause.**

-In addition, the child’s doctor or clinical psychologist can deny a parent’s request to see the child’s health records if they feel there is a good chance the child or another person will be substantially harmed by allowing that parent to see the records.
-The parent who is denied access can have this decision reviewed (and possibly overturned) by another doctor or clinical psychologist with similar training and experience at his own expense.***
+In addition, the child’s doctor or clinical psychologist can deny a parent’s request to see the child’s health records if s/he feels that there is a good chance the child or another person will be substantially harmed by allowing that parent to see the records.
+The parent who is denied access can have this decision reviewed (and possibly overturned) by another doctor or clinical psychologist with similar training and experience at his/her own expense.***

 ** See, for example, L.C.S. v.
 A.C.S., 453 S.E.2d 580 (Va.
 App.
 1995)